Table of Contents

 Collateral mortgages can come with more flexibility with regards to the products that can be secured against a property.
 Also flexibility is regards to the type of repayment.
 These products typically have a maximum borrowing limit.
 Within that limit there can be multiple lending products.
 Examples are a mortgage, lines of credit, credit cards and so on.
 When consolidating debt into this type of mortgage one can save on interest over personal interest rates.
 Also, with many of these products you are able to borrow back what you have paid off similar to that of a line of credit or credit card.
 Note, some banks, such as TD Canada Trust, register all their mortgages as collateral mortgages, even if it is just a standard mortgage like a five year fixed rate mortgage without all the multiple products within it or ability to borrow back what you have paid down.

-Collateral mortgages however have been making negative news.
+These mortgages however have been making negative news.
 This negative news is due to some of the challenges one can face with this type of mortgage.
 When a standard conventional mortgage is at renewal one can simply switch their mortgage to another lender with no cost or penalties.
 This is because the mortgage is transferable.
-A collateral mortgage however is nontransferable.
+These mortgages however is nontransferable.
 With that, it cannot be simply switched to another lender for a more competitive interest rate at renewal.
 In this situation to move lenders it would trigger a refinance.
 Unfortunately refinances come with appraisal and legal costs for the client.
 It can cost a client upwards of $1200-$1500 to move lenders at renewal.

 Under the new lending guidelines one can only refinance up to 80% of the value of their property as well which could create challenges when wanting to switch lenders and not having enough equity in your property yet.
 In this case it may not be possible to switch lenders until your mortgage balance decreases further.